-Our Patient Care Program will eliminate preventable harms and unnecessary health care costs by engaging patients and families within a redesigned, supportive health care system.
+Our Patient Care Program aims to eliminate preventable harms and unnecessary health care costs by meaningfully engaging patients and their families within a redesigned, supportive health care system.
 Redesigning health care means taking a systems approach to rethinking and re-engineering the complex delivery of care so that it functions as a coherent system rather than as fragmented and prone to errors.
 Redesigning requires a focus on technology, process and culture to improve the effectiveness and efficiency of care.

 Redesigning also means that the system must focus on engaging the patient.
 We have all experienced, and too often suffered from, poor communications among health care professionals, hospital staff and patients and families.
 The doctor spoke in medical terms that were hard to understand; the patient didn’t feel comfortable asking a question.
 Communication begins with wishing to be understood—which means doctors and others in health care support patients and their families to be informed, make important decisions, and participate in their own care.
 In fact, research shows that when patients understand more, they make better decisions that improve their health, boost satisfaction and lower cost.